sd2020spring/toolbox-computer-vision/README.md

 # Computer Vision Toolbox

-Image Processing and Computer Vision Project Toolbox code
+Software Design Image Processing and Computer Vision Toolbox

 Instructions are on the [the toolbox page](https://sd2020spring.github.io/toolboxes/image-processing).